Step-by-Step Guide to the Structured Clone Algorithm

 Step 2: Mapping Supported vs. Unsupported Data Types

 The algorithm enforces a strict type matrix.
-When designing Message Passing Strategies, you must explicitly strip or transform unsupported properties before crossing the thread boundary.
+When designing message-passing pipelines, you must explicitly strip or transform unsupported properties before crossing the thread boundary.

 Category Supported Types Unsupported Types